pgeu/pgeu-system/docs/confreg/emails.md

 ## Cross conference email <a name="crossconference"></a>

-Cross conference emails are currently only available to superusers,m due to the inability to limit sender address.
+Cross conference emails are currently only available to superusers, due to the inability to limit sender address.

 Cross conference emails are different from attendee emails in that